MeesJ/roblox-scripts/README.md

 ![Roblox avatar headshot](https://www.roblox.com/headshot-thumbnail/image?userId=33491692&width=250&height=250&format=png)

 I'm a solo developer and I love to program in Lua.
 I also make games on Roblox under my development studio: [Mees' Creations](https://www.roblox.com/groups/8806074)

+## Frequently Asked Questions (FAQ)
+**Are the scripts in this repository compatible with FilteringEnabled?**
+Yes, all scripts are compatible with FilteringEnabled.

+**Will scripts here get updates?**
+Scripts in here do not receive mandatory updates.
+Everything in this repository is tested intensively and working as it should.
+However, sometimes I do release updates to scripts for the following reasons:
+* Bug fixes (in case Roblox released an update which broke (parts of) the script
+* Code optimization

+As mentioned above, **all** scripts here are tested and working.
+You don't have to stress about updating your scripts once in a while.
+In case this repository will ever get scripts that will get updates often, I'll use a loader so you don't have to worry about updating.

+**A script in this repository stopped working**
+This has been answered earlier in this README file.
+Click [here](https://github.com/MeesJ/roblox-scripts/blob/scripts/README.md#a-script-in-this-repository-doesnt-work) to jump to it.

+**I need a script which isn't in this repository**
+If it's a script everyone could use, please contact me via Discord (`Mees#2216`) so I can see what I can do.
+Please keep in mind that I don't make scripts for private use for free (all scripts I make on request must fit in this repository so others can also use it).

+**Do scripts in this repository contain backdoors?**
+No. You can check this yourself.
+There currently are no scripts which contain loaders, which are used for backdoors.
+There also is no obfuscated code where these could be hidden.
+I hate backdoors as much as you do, and that's why I created this repository; to make a safe and accessible place for your scripts.

+**Do you create exploiting scripts?**
+I'm not helping you with ruining other's playing experiences, sorry.

 ## Anything else which isn't answered here
 Feel free to add me on Discord (`Mees#2216`), I don't care if it's just to say hi or to ask a complicated question.
 I'm always in for a conversation!